Third Preference EB-3

 Mr. Barsom is fluent in Arabic and the Barsom Law Group has access to attorneys who are fluent in Spanish, Italian, and Portuguese.

 The Barsom Law Group can give you and your family members peace of mind in undertaking this difficult and potentially frustrating and time-consuming task.
-Once hired, the Barsom Law Group will take over the application process from beginning to end, keeping clients informed, and taking the stress out of the process.
-If you need assistance handling an adjustment of status, contact the Barsom Law Group.
+Once hired, the Barsom Law Group will take over the EB-3 visa application process from beginning to end, keeping clients informed, and taking the stress out of the process.
+If you need assistance, contact the EB-3 visa lawyers of Rhode Island’s Barsom Law Group.

 Boston and Providence Immigration Lawyer -- 401-400-7222 -- Schedule a Consultation Book Online